 Leadership Chickasha Decorates Downtown Window Displays for Christmas

-CHICKASHA, Okla. – Dec.
-3, 2018 – This Christmas season, Leadership Chickasha invites you to enjoy decorated windows along Downtown Chickasha Avenue.
-Members from their 2017-18 and 2018-19 classes joined together to decorate store fronts to bring a classic feel to the city.
+CHICKASHA, Oklahoma – December 3, 2018 – This Christmas season, Leadership Chickasha invites you to enjoy decorated windows along Downtown Chickasha Avenue.
+Members from their 2017 to 2018 and 2018 to 2019 classes joined together to decorate store fronts to bring a classic feel to the city.

-Their vision became a reality when the EDC Community Development Committee made the decision to place a 40’ Christmas Tree at the end of Downtown Chickasha Avenue.
+Their vision became a reality when the EDC Community Development Committee made the decision to place a 40 foot Christmas Tree at the end of Downtown Chickasha Avenue.
 Leadership Chickasha reached out to building owners asking if they would window displays to be created in their buildings.

 With an answer of 'yes,' the group set out with great ideas and willing workers, but no budget.
 Soon the classes had secured decorations, supplies and funds for additional needs, and they were able to begin.

 I am very proud of our Leadership Chickasha teams for working together on this vision project," Loggins said.
 "It just goes to prove what teamwork, leadership and a minimal budget can produce for our community and visitors.

 The Christmas window displays will be up through the end of December.
 In addition to the Leadership Chickasha displays, many other stores along Downtown Chickasha Avenue have decorated their displays and windows for the season.

 Leadership Chickasha would like to thank the following building owners for allowing their buildings to be decorated: Johnny & Debbie Trammell, previously Williams Shoe Store; David & Michele Sikes, previously Carl's Studio; Pam & Keith Morgan, previously OK Beauty Supply; and Washita Valley Abstract.